-A. Wireless Open-Access Research Platform
+2.1 Wireless Open-Access Research Platform

-The WARP platform, depicted in Fig. 1, was designed at Rice University, Houston, TX, and is used by a number of academic and industrial research labs for clean-slate protocol implementation of the MAC and PHY.
-Three main components of the WARP platform are of interest: 1) Xilinx Virtex-II Pro FPGA: MAC protocols are written in C and targeted to embedded PowerPC cores, whereas PHY protocols are implemented within the FPGA fabric to achieve the required parallelization; 2) multiple-input-multiple-output (MIMO)-capable radios: Up to four 2.4/5-GHz radio boards can be configured and can support wideband applications such as OFDM; and 3) 10/100 Ethernet port: source and sink traffic and report feedback about the performance of the protocols.
-At the time of this work, WARP uses a 64-subcarrier, OFDM physical layer supporting modulations
+The WARP platform,3 depicted in Fig. 1, was designed at Rice University and is used by a number of academic and industrial research labs for clean-slate protocol implementation of the MAC and PHY.
+Three main components of the WARP platform are of interest: (a) Xilinx Virtex-II Pro FPGA: MAC protocols are written in C and targeted to embedded PowerPC cores whereas PHY protocols are implemented within the FPGA fabric to achieve the required parallelization, (b) MIMO-capable radios: up to four 2.4/5GHz radio boards can be configured and can support wideband applications such as OFDM, and (c) 10/100 Ethernet port: source and sink traffic and report feedback about the performance of the protocols.
+At the time of this work, WARP uses a 64-subcarrier, OFDM physical layer supporting modulations of BPSK, QPSK, and 16QAM, within 10 MHz.
+For further discussion of the design of WARP, refer to [12].